 The First Generation Students Study Abroad Guide: This guide from Go Abroad provides First Generation students with the tools needed to succeed abroad.

-First-Generation students at Syracuse: First Generation programs and opportunities on campus
+First-Generation students at Syracuse: First Generation programs, scholars program and opportunities on campus

 “Leaving the country for the first time and being able to learn from different cultures and environments broadened my perspective in unimagined ways.”